stratosphereips/stratocyberlab/README.md

 [See a demo video on Youtube!](https://www.youtube.com/watch?v=dkNBveT3Sqg)

+### Hardware requirements

+Resource consumption depends a lot on the user actions.
+We do not recommend starting all challenges at once as this may require a lot compute by generating a lot of network traffic and starting many services.

+However, we estimate the minium requirements to be **3GB of disk** space and **2GB of spare RAM**.
+(Note that downloading the LLM model will require extra 5GB of disk space)

 ## How to start

 The only requirement to run StratoCyberLab is installed `docker (v>20.10)`.